gopheracademy/gopheracademy-web/content/advent-2018/apache-beam.md

 lines := textio.Read(s, "gs://apache-beam-samples/shakespeare/*")
 ```

-The `lines` PCollection is then processed by a ParDo (**Par**allel **Do**) a type of PTransform.
+The `lines` PCollection is then processed by a ParDo (**Par**allel **Do**), a type of PTransform.
 Most transforms are built with a [`beam.ParDo`](https://godoc.org/github.com/apache/beam/sdks/go/pkg/beam#ParDo).
 It will execute a supplied function in parallel on the source PCollection.
 In this example, the function is defined inline and very simply splits the input lines into words with a regexp.
 Each word is then emitted to another `PCollection<string>` named `words`.
 Note how for every line, zero or more words may be emitted, making this new collection a different size to the original.

 ```go
 splitFunc := func(line string, emit func(string)) {